 Who will pick me up and drop me off?

-We will pick up the team at The Heathrow Airport on Sunday, December 1st at 9:30am at Terminal 3 Departures.
-We will drop you off on Saturday, December 7th at Terminal 3 Departures by 11:30am.
+We will pick up the team at The Heathrow Airport on Sunday, at 9:30am at Terminal 3 Departures.
+We will drop you off the following Saturday at Terminal 3 Departures by 11:30am.

 What if I miss my pick up?